The Christmas Maronite wedding of Jen & Joe in Athens Greece

 Christmas wedding party with an Acropolis view

 The holiday wintry style of this wedding was present in every inch of the reception venue.
 Zonar’s restaurant is one of the most historic spots in Athens with a magnificent Acropolis view.
-Ethereal snowflakes, subdued purple lights and lush rose centerpieces with jolly mistletoe, were the essential elements which made this winter wedding a holiday model for inspiration.
+Ethereal snowflakes, subdued purple lights, and lush rose centerpieces with jolly mistletoe, were the essential elements that made this winter wedding a holiday model for inspiration.
 The crepuscular light of burning candles was caressing perfectly our decoration adding a hint of romance.

 Various sweets and treats in ivory and pink tones were overwhelming the candy station and feasting our eyes.
 The Cocktail bar, the saxophonist, the twinkling lights, all created the utter celebratory atmosphere and foreshadowed a delirious party.
 The most mystical moment of the night, the first dance of Jen and Joe in a cloud of mist, under the floating snowflakes and with the lit Parthenon in the background was heart-winning.
 Like a scene from a romantic movie jumped into real life.

 And then the party started.
 And oh what party was that!
 One of the craziest, most joyful wedding parties we were lucky enough to witness.
-Guests and family from Lebanon, USA and Dubai was dancing to the Lebanese and international music and had the fun of their lives.
+Guests and family from Lebanon, USA, and Dubai was dancing to the Lebanese and international music and had the fun of their lives.
 The reception went on until the first morning hours.

 Interested in booking a wedding planner experienced in Lebanese Maronite weddings?
 Send us now an email by filling the contact form here.